Skip to content

 Constant Backoff

-The most basic backoff strategy is to wait the constant amount of time on each retry.
+The most basic backoff strategy is to wait a constant amount of time on each retry.

 import asyncio